MicronOxford/SIMcheck/README.md

 * 0.9.7: final pre-submission features & fixes

-      - FPJ: see fig S2, as in rec FFT
- """
-It is probably a bit late, but I figured the easiest way is to run the "reconstructed FFT plot" on the raw data, with the first three boxes ticked (manual noise cut-off = 0, W-function, auto-scale FFT) and then applying a max. projection without further scaling.
-You could re-use the existing code, only adding the projection, leaving out the radial plot and maybe hide the overlay not too obscure the second order spots (but keeping it as an option).
-"""
       - raw mod contrast:
 """
 Fig S4 explaining the Modulation contrast for the DAPI example.
 Please let me